 *Photo: Jean-Jacques Breton, Paris à vos pieds, editions Parisgramme, Paris 2013, p.
 106. (Scan and color-adjustments, Aliss Terrell)

 On our way to the UK in May…

-Excited to share “Margaritas at Midnight” my first music video as DIRECTOR 🙂
+Excited to share “Margaritas at Midnight” my first music video as DIRECTOR (AND singer songwriter) 🙂

-Recorded with the British band Rough Score, it’s a guaranteed tequila buzz in a bluesy lounge beach music video… Is it a cautionary tale or a love story?…
+Recorded with the British band Rough Score, guaranteed tequila buzz with bluesy lounge beach music…true love, shamanic dream or cautionary tale?…

 Here’s the link: